 Physical dependence on drugs or alcohol can lead to withdrawal symptoms, heightened tolerance, and irrational behavior.
 Psychologically, addiction can cause changes in mood, uncontrollable cravings, and a distinct prioritization over the substance versus other needs or responsibilities.

 Treatment centers utilize basic principles of recovery to assist those who have become addicted to drugs or alcohol.
 Most programs offer an array of addiction treatment sources including CBT, group therapy, individual counseling, support and medical care.
-If you suspect that you or someone you love is suffering from an addiction to drugs or alcohol, call our helpline at 800-836-4134 for immediate assistance.
+If you suspect that you or someone you love is suffering from an addiction to drugs or alcohol, call our helpline at 800-836-4134 Who Answers? for immediate assistance.

 Signs of Addiction